Winter will soon arrive in Canada with all its teeth-chattering fury, and that means both opportunity for snow removal contractors and risk.

 3. Advise Your Clients

-Preventing slip-and-fall injuries is paramount.
-Help your clients help you by working together to prioritize taking preventative measures on their properties.
-For example, provide them with a checklist of things to do to protect their customers and employees or residents that, such as ensuring employees wear appropriate footwear for winter conditions, provide adequate lighting and walkway markings in parking lots and sidewalks, and use secure mats indoors and clean up wet areas inside and place wet floor signs in those areas.
+For example, provide them with a checklist of things to do to protect their customers and employees or residents, such as ensuring employees wear appropriate footwear for winter conditions, providing adequate lighting and walkway markings in parking lots and sidewalks, and using secure mats indoors and cleaning up wet areas inside and placing wet floor signs in those areas.

 4. Maintain Your Vehicles and Equipment

 Be proactive in performing necessary maintenance of all snowplow vehicles and equipment.
 Invest in a defensive driving program for snowplow operators.
-Also, store your vehicles and equipment in a secured compound to prevent the likelihood of theft or vandalism.
+Also, store your vehicles and equipment in a secure compound to prevent the likelihood of theft or vandalism.

 5. Hire Experienced Operators and Train Your Employees